 Some people can find having a disability isolating.
 They may not know anyone else with a disability, they may have questions but not know who to ask making growing up with a disability sometimes a challenge.
 If your born with a disability then disability is what you know but often you have to learn abilities in a different way to others or ask for support, this may be adult support.
 So it becomes harder to learn some abilities, harder to make connections and harder to make friends.
 You can end up with fewer connections and having to work harder to maintain these connections.To gain confidence you must develop independence and to do this it helps to have a passion to help yourself find meaning and to know who to or where to direct questions and find trusted information.
 If you become disabled you have to adjust, adapt and relearn finding new ways and this can impact relationships.

 The topic ideas on the site also have come from the topics others with learning difficulties and disabilities have been asking about to help their adult life.
 The sheer number of different sites to signpost to for different adult life topics made making this site important for the details to be in one place.
 There is lots of employment support like Access to Work, from the government to charity schemes and other options yet often people remain unaware, end up NEET just sitting at home prone to more physical and mental health issues or in social care not paid work.
 Working is important for self esteem and being able to contribute.
+The Disability Rights Commission in 2019 reported only 51.7 percent of 16-64 with a disability were in work but by contrast 81.1 percent of 16-64 without a disability were working so a large gap of opportunities with work exist.
+Further 43.8 percent were economically inactive meaning they were not intending to work.
+More people need to see the available support and options.
+Shockingly Mencap reported that only 6 percent of adults 16-64 with a learning disability are in paid work (based on 2014-2015 figures.
 It is also important that the work is suitable for the individual.
 There is much support for those who need it, but people and organisations who support need to know it is there and to access it.We want in time subject to funding to help with employability, enterprise skills and finding paid employment via a jobs/volunteering board and activities.

 Some people do not have a strong support network and finding information and being in control can be difficult.
 Despite the best of intentions it can be hard to develop all the needed life skills through a EHCP and then there are the issues of how to access support once your too old for an EHCP.
 When you work with SEND you learn of individuals strengths, their areas for development.
 You know areas they may have ongoing challenges that need ongoing work and witness successes but what happens when an EHCP comes to an end?
 You do not want the loss of support to set someone back and leaving education and starting work or being independent and looking at options like to live independently brings new challenges and opportunities.
 This site is about providing tools to help and maintain progress as well as assist transitions.